mharen/mharen.github.io/_posts/2012/2012-11-08-signalr-first-impressions-its-awesome.md

 **Unknown said on 2012-11-09**

-Playing around with this demo gave me one of those &quot;everything I thought I knew about web apps must be wrong&quot; feelings.
+Playing around with this demo gave me one of those "everything I thought I knew about web apps must be wrong" feelings.
 Amazing.